lateralblast/guige/README.md

 Things I plan to do:

-- Get ZFS root to work with BIOS baes installs (currently ZFS root only works with EFI based installs)
+- Get ZFS root to work with BIOS based installs (currently ZFS root only works with EFI based installs)

 Thanks
 ------